Artificial Intelligence Contracts: An Issue-Spotter – Part 2 of 3

 C. Trade Secrets and other Confidential Information Related to AI

 Typical Prompts and Customer Training Data & Input Data – Nondisclosure Protecting Customer: If prompts or customer data could include sensitive information, the customer should consider nondisclosure provisions.
-The “Confidential Information” definition in standard NDA terms would include prompts, customer input data, and customer training data.
+The “Confidential Information” definition in standard NDA terms would include prompts, customer input data, and customer training/fine-tuning data.
 See Chapter 1.F of The Tech Contracts Handbook and the confidentiality terms on this site at II-H: Nondisclosure/Confidentiality.
-The provider can probably accept those terms if its AI makes no future use of prompts or customer training data (like most AI), or if it uses them only to train the customer’s copy (like many machine learning systems).
+The provider can probably accept those terms if its gen-AI makes no future use of prompts or customer training data or if it uses them only to train the customer’s copy.
 But the provider needs the typical exceptions to nondisclosure, which protect the recipient’s rights to information received from a third party or generated independently.
 See Confidential Information Defined, on this site.

-2. Prompts and Customer Training Data Used to Train Provider Products – No Confidentiality, No Trade Secrets: If the system uses prompts or customer training data to train the AI for all customers’ use, the provider should not accept confidentiality terms protecting that information.
+2. Prompts and Customer Training Data Used to Train Provider Products – No Confidentiality, No Trade Secrets: If the system uses prompts or customer training data to train gen-AI or other machine learning for all customers’ use, the provider should not accept confidentiality terms protecting that information.
 In fact, it should consider disclaimers and warnings.
 “CUSTOMER RECOGNIZES AND AGREES THAT: (a) PROMPTS AND CUSTOMER TRAINING DATA ARE NOT CONFIDENTIAL AND MAY BE USED TO TRAIN THE SYSTEM FOR THE BENEFIT OF PROVIDER’S OTHER USERS AND CUSTOMERS; AND (b) INFORMATION GIVEN TO PROVIDER’S OTHER USERS AND CUSTOMERS MAY INCLUDE INFORMATION FROM CUSTOMER’S PROMPTS AND CUSTOMER TRAINING DATA UPLOADED PURSUANT TO THIS AGREEMENT.”
 In that case, the customer should keep sensitive information out of prompts and training data.
-(These concerns probably don’t apply to customer input data, since it’s not used to train the system at all, much less for the benefit of other customers.)

 3. Typical Outputs – Nondisclosure Protecting Customer + Trade Secret Precautions: If the provider can accept nondisclosure terms protecting prompts and customer training data, it can probably accept them for outputs.
 The usual caveats about information developed independently should protect the provider, as discussed in bullet 12.
 Among other things, those caveats should protect provider rights to its own information that winds up in outputs, like information from its training data.
 For the customer, nondisclosure terms offer the chance to establish trade secret rights in new information generated by the AI.
 And of course, those terms should protect existing customer secrets that find their way into outputs through prompts and training data.
 But the customer should take an additional precaution, outside the contract, if outputs could include sensitive information.
 The customer should treat outputs like trade secrets.
 It should make sure its staff keeps outputs confidential, at least until it can establish which outputs include potential trade secrets.